rhjacobsen/CN_workshops/Workshops/3/README.md

 ### Reporting

-The project must be documented in a short report of no more than two pages (excluding source code).
+The project must be documented in a short report of no more than four pages (excluding source code).
 The report should contain the following elements:

 1. A short overall description of how the implementation has been structured and a description of how to compile (if applicable) and use the programs.
 Remember to set the appropriate permission on the files.
 2. A description of how the socket API is used in the implementation.